juho05/embe/docs/documentation.md

 ### Functions as Expressions

 Some functions return a value.
-They must be used as a expression and cannot stand on there own.
+They must be used as a expression and cannot stand on their own.
 They provide more complex behaviour than simple operators:

 ```csharp